-- 1. Turn off your computer.

-- 2. Disconnect the power adapter from your computer.

-- 3. Remove the base cover.

-- 4. Remove the battery.

 - 5. Press and hold the power button for 20 seconds to drain the flea power.

 - 6. Install the battery.

 - 7. Install the base cover.

-- 8. Connect the power adapter to your computer.
+- 8. Connect the power adapter to the computer.

-- 9. Turn on your computer.
+- 9. Turn on the computer.

-NOTE: For more information about performing a hard reset, search in the Knowledge Base Resource at www.dell.com/support.
+NOTE: For more information about performing a hard reset, search in the Knowledge Base Resource at the Dell Support Site.

-Getting help and contacting Dell
+Getting help and contacting Dell Technologies